 You will have the opportunity to be involved fully in discussions and decisions about your child's learning.
 You want what is best for your child and have unique knowledge and experience to contribute to understanding their additional support needs.
 You have a key role to play in your child's education.
 Partnership with parents is central to ensuring that children and young people with additional support needs benefit fully from learning.

 Your child's school will be able to provide you with a great deal of information about your child's additional support need.
+Your local authority will have a policy explaining how they identify, plan for and provide support to children who need additional help with their learning.

-You can get help and support from
+You can get advice and information from

 Or find information on Parentzone Scotland on your child's